kevin-soria/gatzport4/react-portfolio-template/README.md

-This repo contains an easy-to-customize personal portfolio template that was created with React.
+This repo also serves as  template that was created with React.
 It is lightweight and fully responsive, as well as comes with the Awesome Animations.

 ## Skills
 * REACT